Liverpool's Mohamed Salah races toward the Southampton goal and bends a perfect shot into the goal to make it 2-1.

 Short list of muslim professional soccer players:

 Why do I bring this up?
-I have some of the best conversations with cab drivers.
+I have some of the best conversations with cab drivers, and most if not all are huge soccer/football fans.
 It's always a great geography and cultural education.
 It's not always all about the United States.